First Steps for Pregnancy Management Planning

 ASM Level Checks and Adjustments

 Because clearance of several ASMs increases during gestation, therapeutic drug monitoring has an important role in controlling seizures during pregnancy.
-The degree to which ASM clearance changes varies from patient to patient.
+The degree to which ASM clearance changes varies between ASMs and from patient to patient.

-If a pre-pregnancy ASM level is not available, obtain a level as soon as possible when pregnancy is suspected/confirmed.
-Target level should be at this level or slightly above (depending on the known pharmacokinetics in pregnancy).
-Level checks should then be obtained at four-week intervals.
+If a pre-pregnancy ASM level is not available, obtain a level as soon as possible in pregnancy.
+The patient’s individualized target level should be at this level or slightly above (depending on the known pharmacokinetics in pregnancy).
+Level checks should then be obtained at approximately four-week intervals beginning as soon as there is a positive pregnancy test.
 See ASM Level Checks for more information on performing level checks and resulting dosage adjustments.

-Ideally, switching to an ASM with a lower risk of structural teratogenesis should not be attempted once a patient is already pregnant.
+Ideally, switching to an ASM with a lower risk of major congenital malformations should not be attempted once a patient is already pregnant.
 This exposes the fetus to more than one medication and may increase the risk for seizures.
-See Switching ASMs for more information.
+See Switching ASMs for more information, including examples in which the benefits versus risks of switching ASMs may be indicated.

 Timing of ASM Blood Levels